HTPDeveloper/GrowJS-Project/README.md

 # GrowJS-Project
 Growtopia private server made with nodejs!

-> [!NOTE]
+> [!WARNING]
-> This project has discontinued/outdated, wait for future notice in our Discord!
+> This project has been discontinued and is outdated.
+Please wait for further notice on our Discord.
 >

 # Views